 The outer surface of the eye (cornea) may develop a grayish-white ring.
 The colored portion of the eye (iris) loses pigment, making most very elderly people appear to have gray or light blue eyes.

 Brodie SE, Francis JH.
 Aging and disorders of the eye.
-In: Fillit HM, Rockword K, Young J, eds.
-Brocklehurst's Textbook of Geriatric Medicine.
+In: Fillit HM, Rockwood K, Young J, eds.
+Brocklehurst's Textbook of Geriatric Medicine and Gerontology.
 8th ed.
 Philadelphia, PA: Elsevier; 2017:chap 95.

 Donofrio LM.
 Evaluation and management of the aging face.
 In: Robinson JK, Hanke CW, Siegel DM, Fratila A, Bhatia AC, Rohrer TE, eds.
 Surgery of the Skin.
 3rd ed.
 Philadelphia, PA: Elsevier; 2015:chap 23.